Who’s behind the CACTUS?

 – the strong woman behind him –

 Web marketing and branding expert with more than 18 years of experience in Germany and France.
 And still managing projects in this area.

-- Guest author of our Blog and author of Cactus BRANDING
+- Guest author of our Blog

 - Speaks German, English and French

 - Marketing Diploma